UMD-CS-STICs/389Rfall18/week/4/README.md

 `nc cornerstoneairlines.co 45`

-For full credit, write up (step-by-step) how you got the flag and what Mark should do to protect from this vulnerability.
+For full credit, write up (step-by-step) how you got the flag and what Fred should do to protect from this vulnerability.

 You will earn full credit for answering these questions: